SamVivan1/OhMyZsh_Setup/README.md

    ./Setup_Terminal.sh

+4. After entering Oh My Zsh, type `exit` to exit Oh My Zsh and return to the installation.

-4. After the script finishes, restart your terminal or run `source ~/.zshrc` to apply the changes.
+5. After the script finishes, restart your terminal or run `source ~/.zshrc` to apply the changes.

 ## Note